VJZ-Corp/vjz-corp.github.io/resources/index.md

 ***

-You will find curated tutorials and lessons in Science, Technology, Engineering, and Mathematics here.
+You will find curated tutorials and lessons in science, technology, engineering, and mathematics here.
 Many lessons/tutorials listed below require prerequisite knowledge and are not aimed at the general reader.

 - [Time Complexity](/resources/tutorials/big-o)
 - [How to Debug Memory in Visual Studio 2019](/resources/tutorials/vs2019-debug)